zoccolan-lab/SnS/README.md

-# Local settings and Args:
+# First steps: Local settings and Args:
-In order to start performing your own experiments (MEI generation, Natural recordings,SnS experiments), you should first set the local settings and check the args.
+In order to start performing your own experiments (MEI generation, Natural recordings,SnS experiments and also metaexperiments), you should first set the local settings and check the args.

 ## Local settings:

 The local settings are stored in the `src/snslib/experiment/local_settings.json` file.
 They refer to the main files used in the experiments.
 In particular, you should specify the following fields:
 1. `out_dir`: the path to the output folder where the results of your experiments will be saved.
 2. `weights`: the path to the folder containing the weights of the image generator.
+The fc7 variant is provided on Zenodo in the folder deepsim.
 3. `dataset`: the path to the folder containing the mini-imagenet dataset.
 It can be downloaded from [here](https://www.kaggle.com/datasets/arjunashok33/miniimagenet).

    **NOTE**: Remember to add the `inet_labels.txt` file in the mini-imagenet dataset folder from [here](https://gist.github.com/aaronpolhamus/964a4411c0906315deb9f4a3723aac57#file-map_clsloc-txt)
 4. `references`: the path to the file containing the unified reference.pkl file.
 If you don't have one yet, fill it in with the path to the folder where you want the reference.pkl file to be stored.
+We uploaded a unified_references.pkl file on Zenodo.
 5. `custom_weights`: the path to the folder containing the weights of the robust version of the subject network.
 It can be downloaded from the robustness library [here](https://www.dropbox.com/s/knf4uimlqsi1yz8/imagenet_l2_3_0.pt?dl=0).
 This should be in a folder called `resnet50` and the path should be the path to the folder containing the `resnet50` folder.
 6. `natural_recordings`: the path to the file containing the unified natural recordings.pkl file.
 If you don't have one yet, fill it in with the path to the folder where you want the natural recordings.pkl file to be stored.
+We uploaded a unified_nat_recs.pkl file on Zenodo.

 For details on how to update references and natural recordings, please refer to the following sections.